grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### They approach the depot island, are inspected)

 "About fuckin' time," said Percy.
 She planned to climb up to the bridge and check with Owen in a minute, but first she wanted to look through the periscope.
-Since it would be higher up above the surface, she would potentially be able to see further.
+Since it would be higher up above the surface, she would potentially be able to see farther.
 The bearing was obviously straight ahead, so she swung the barrel of the periscope around while looking through the viewfinder.
 The cigarillo still hung from her lips, with smoke rising up to her nostrils.
 "Aye.
-Fuckin' dawn's cracking... and I see a blot of an island ahead of us."
+Fuckin' dawn's cracking...and I see a blot of an island ahead of us."
 She watched it for a while.
 It slowly, slowly came towards her and details resolved themselves.
 It was a rocky, slightly-cliffed shore with some sparse vegetation on top.

 "Mind if I look?"
 Shakes asked.

 "Help yourself."
 Percy stepped back and pulled the cigarillo from her lips as she exhaled.

 Shakes squinted into the viewfinder.
-"Um...
-Cap'n Percy... there's nothing on that fuckin' island."
+"Um...Cap'n Percy...there's nothing on that fuckin' island."

 "No. The depot is for, ya know, discreet fuckin' operations.
 It's entirely underwater, built into the side of the seamount."

 "Ah," said Shakes, tapping the side of his greasy nose knowingly.

 It was fairly common for a depot that handled sensitive cargo to be built partly underwater --- particularly the submarine docking area.
 That kept Authority eyes off comings and goings.
 But usually there was also a small surface component for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care underwater fittings required when it was possible to do so.
-But with a depot located close to the border between two aggressive Authorities, as this one was, there was a clear logic to keeping the whole operation off the surface.
+But with a depot located close to the border between two aggressive Authorities, there was a clear logic to keeping the whole operation off the surface.

 "So, how the fuck do we..."
 Shakes started to ask.